 According to the Journal of the American Medical Association, over 12,000 adverse events were reported as a result of this injection between 2006 to 2008.
 While most of these events were minor, some patients experienced venous thromboembolic events.
-If you experienced any lasting negative side effects after being injected with the HPV preventative vaccination Gardasil, know that Stern Law Group's Houston personal injury attorneys are prepared to take on this type of case for victims.
+If you experienced any lasting negative side effects after being injected with the HPV preventative vaccination Gardasil, know that Stern Law Group's Houston dangerous drugs attorneys are prepared to take on this type of case for victims.

 Side Effects of Gardasil

 Many medical researchers have questioned whether or not the benefits of Gardasil outweigh the risks.
 While HPV is the most common sexually transmitted infection, it is uncommon for the virus to be harmful.
 According to the study conducted by the Journal of the American Medical Association, "almost all HPV infections are cleared by the immune system."
 The benefit of Gardisil, at best, is uncertain.